By Andrew J. Skerritt

 The paintings pick you up and transport you to distant and exotic – yet familiar –places.

-Each painting, whether it’s the majestic orange and red sunsets, the brightly hued egrets, flamingoes, palms, or royal poincianas and oaks draped in Spanish moss, is the work of one of the Highwaymen, the mythic African American painters whose works of art imprinted the Sunshine State’s tropical landscape into the popular American imagination.
+Each painting, whether it’s the majestic orange and red sunsets, the brightly hued egrets, flamingos, palms, or royal poincianas and oaks draped in Spanish moss, is the work of one of the Highwaymen, the mythic African American painters whose works of art imprinted the Sunshine State’s tropical landscape into the popular American imagination.

 “They are a sort of window to Florida’s past -- an idyllic time, unspoiled by development,” said Bruce Graetz, a senior curator at the Florida Museum of History.